-(a) For primary, normal, transport, and restricted category helicopters having a maximum certificated takeoff weight of not more than 7,000 pounds that are noise tested under this appendix, the Stage 2 noise limit is 82 decibels SEL for helicopters up to 1,737 pounds maximum certificated takeoff weight at which the noise certification is requested, and increasing at a rate of 3.0 decibels per doubling of weight thereafter.
-The limit may be calculated by the equation: $L{AE}(limit) = 82 + 3.0 [log{10}(MTOW/1737)/log{10}(2)]$ dB, where MTOW is the maximum takeoff weight, in pounds, for which certification under this appendix is requested.
+(a) For primary, normal, transport, and restricted category helicopters having a maximum certificated takeoff weight of not more than 7,000 pounds that are noise tested under this appendix:

+(1) Stage 2 noise limit is constant at 82 decibels SEL for helicopters up to 1,737 pounds (787 kg) maximum certificated takeoff weight (mass) and increases linearly with the logarithm of the helicopter weight at a rate of 3.0 decibels SEL per the doubling of weight thereafter.
+The limit may be calculated by the equation:

+$L{AE}(limit) = 82 + 3.0 [log{10}(MTOW/1737)/log{10}(2)] dB,$ where MTOW is the maximum takeoff weight, in pounds, for which certification under this appendix is requested.